 Clearance of Unexploded Ordnance is mainly carried out in the Southern Equatoria states, as this is an area with high level of contamination of Explosive Ordnance while being relatively stable in terms of safety.
 Whenever the need arise, DDG deploys emergency clearance teams throughout South Sudan and responds to explosive hazards identified by either UNMAS, Humanitarian Organisations or local communities and authorities.

-In terms of Mine Risk Education, DDG’s focus is to educate the population in a project areas learned about the risks of unexploded ordnance.
+In terms of Mine Risk Education, DDG’s focus is to educate the population in project areas learning about the risks of unexploded ordnance.
 Children are particularly vulnerable to the presence of these items in South Sudan.
 Mine risk education activities focus on identifying risky behavior among children and protecting them from explosive accidents.

 Armed Violence Reduction